Thimoteus/jaraw/README.md

 By default, running the above command won't run tests that actually make requests to reddit's servers.

 To run those, use `grunt mochaTest:integration`.
 Warning: You may need to adjust `timeout` in the gruntfile.

+# LICENSE

+Copyright © 2015 Thimoteus
+This work is free.
+You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2, as published by Sam Hocevar.
+See the LICENSE file for more details